 The memory is still as clear as if it were happening right now.
-There I was, standing by the window when my right shoulder suddenly went numb.
-My gun felt like it weighed a ton, so I had to let it go.
+There I was, standing by the window when my right shoulder went numb.
+My gun felt like it weighed a ton, so I let it go.
 As I looked around the room, I noticed all the hostages were grimacing.
-I saw a neat little hole had been punched through the window, and I thought, “Why are they making faces like that over the sight of broken glass?”
+I saw a hole had been punched through the window, and I thought, “Why are they making faces like that over the sight of broken glass?”
 Then I realized what they were really looking at was ME.

 When that fuzzy lens lifted, I remembered everything.

 Reading the paper, watching television, hearing the street gossip, sitting on my ass while the world got worse and worse, wishing I could get out there and make a difference, at last buying the gun (illegally), taking the people hostage, shouting a death threat.
 It all came back to me: the good as well as the bad, the pain as well as the pleasure.
 I think the most depressing thing was that I hadn’t even gotten around to making my demands.
 In the entire history of all hostage situations, there has never been one terrorist who wasn’t allowed to tell the authorities what they were looking for.
 This is a travesty!
 There ought to be a law that gives terrorists the right to say what we want before we get shot and taken away by the law, and…

 Demands?
 But I didn’t have any, except to be listened to!